MakerspaceModules/arduino/101 - Introduction to Arduino/Instructor/README.md

 * Add two potentiometers and build a calibration circuit for the darkness detector.

-The suggested flow for the class is as follows:
+## Suggested class flow

+## Before students arrive

+* Print out the lab handouts.
+* Have at least one copy of the [Arduino cheatsheet](https://github.com/MakerspaceModules/arduino/blob/master/101%20-%20Introduction%20to%20Arduino/Documentation/Arduino_Cheat_Sheet.pdf) available.

+## During class
 * Help students install Arduino software as they arrive.
 There is usually at least one student that has issues, so it is better to make sure everybody is able to upload a sketch before you start the class.
 * Talk with students about background, familiarity with programming and electronics concepts
 * Present background on Arduino as a platform and as a device